nicholasferguson/Display.Quaternion.Rotation/README.md

    X = rotating angle about x axis = 0 radians,  <br>
    Y = rotating angle about y axis = 0 radians,  <br>
    Z = rotating angle about z axis = sin of scalar radians]  <br>

+ Note:  This is notebook, so reader can change python code to rotate another axis:X Y Z, combination or all.
+Also change angle of rotation.

  2nd overloaded is a quaternion as a 'pure quaternion';  <br>
  [scalar, X, Y, Z] becomes [0, X, Y, Z].  <br>
  Where X Y Z represents a point's coordinates in 3D space.  <br>

+Note:  plotPrism.py is coded to handle a fixed range of X Y Z.  In next iteration it will handle a wider range.
+Reader can also coordinate values of X Y Z.

  Procedure: quaternion rotator multiplied with pure quaternion and result is a 2nd pure quaternion.